XaviOutside/osclass/README.md

        MYSQL_ROOT_PASSWORD=yourpassword

-6. Build containers:
+6. Build containers.

      # docker-compose build

-7. Run containers:
+7. Run containers.

      # docker-compose up

 8. Launch the following url in your favorite browse.

+     **Note:**
-     NOTE: You can get your ip with the following command:
+     You can get your ip with the following command:

      # docker-machine ip